 Metropoleos Square ΠΛΑΤΕΙΑ ΜΗΤΡΟΠΟΛΕΩΣ the Pious neighborhood

-Right next to the Metropolis as we see it's main entrance, is a much smaller church, that of Panagia Gorgoepikoos or Agios Eleftherios, also called the "Little (Small) Metropoli".
+Right next to the Metropolis as we see it's main entrance, is the much smaller church, of Panagia Gorgoepikoos or Agios Eleftherios, also called the "Little (Small) Metropoli".
 Several coffee shops, but also a number of stores offering ecclesiastical clothing, liturgical paraphernalia, icons, etc., can be found all around the square.
 If you are a Greek-Orthodox living abroad and you wish to offer a little something to your local church, this is the place to be!
-We will recommend TOMS at 5 Metropoleos Square where you'll find the whole range of TOMS shoes but also fine coffee and tea, to enjoy on the spot or to go.
-With every TOMS beverage you purchase, TOMS will donate towards providing water for those in need, and a percentage of the TOMS sales its fiscal year goes towards providing shoes for children who do not have any.

 In the vicinity of Metropoleos Square, The Athens Key recommends the newest addition of hotels in Athens and one of the excellent Electra hotels, Electra Metropolis Hotel, but also the warm and cozy The Zillers Boutique Hotel,on Metropoleos Street, strategically located and with a fantastic view of the Acropolis from its roof garden.
 Finally, AthensStatus Suites offer you luxurious accommodations on Petraki Street, a block away from the Metropolis, in the heart of the Athenian commercial district.